coder/terraform-provider-coder/docs/resources/app.md

 ### Required

-- `agent_id` (String) The "id" property of a "coder_agent" resource to associate with.
+- `agent_id` (String) The `id` property of a `coder_agent` resource to associate with.
 - `slug` (String) A hostname-friendly name for the app.
 This is used in URLs to access the app.
 May contain alphanumerics and hyphens.
 Cannot start/end with a hyphen or contain two consecutive hyphens.

 ### Optional

 - `command` (String) A command to run in a terminal opening this app.
 In the web, this will open in a new tab.
 In the CLI, this will SSH and execute the command.
-Either "command" or "url" may be specified, but not both.
+Either `command` or `url` may be specified, but not both.
 - `display_name` (String) A display name to identify the app.
 Defaults to the slug.
-- `external` (Boolean) Specifies whether "url" is opened on the client machine instead of proxied through the workspace.
+- `external` (Boolean) Specifies whether `url` is opened on the client machine instead of proxied through the workspace.
 - `healthcheck` (Block Set, Max: 1) HTTP health checking to determine the application readiness. (see [below for nested schema](#nestedblock--healthcheck))
 - `icon` (String) A URL to an icon that will display in the dashboard.
 View built-in icons here: https://github.com/coder/coder/tree/main/site/static/icon.
-Use a built-in icon with `data.coder_workspace.me.access_url + "/icon/<path>"`.
+Use a built-in icon with `"${data.coder_workspace.me.access_url}/icon/<path>"`.
-- `name` (String, Deprecated: `name` on apps is deprecated, use `display_name` instead) A display name to identify the app.
+- `name` (String, **Deprecated**: `name` on apps is deprecated, use `display_name` instead) A display name to identify the app.
 - `order` (Number) The order determines the position of app in the UI presentation.
 The lowest order is shown first and apps with equal order are sorted by name (ascending order).
-- `relative_path` (Boolean, Deprecated: `relative_path` on apps is deprecated, use `subdomain` instead.)
+- `relative_path` (Boolean, **Deprecated**: `relative_path` on apps is deprecated, use `subdomain` instead.)
 Specifies whether the URL will be accessed via a relative path or wildcard.
 Use if wildcard routing is unavailable.
-Defaults to true.
+Defaults to `true`.
-- `share` (String) Determines the "level" which the application is shared at.
-Valid levels are "owner" (default), "authenticated" and "public".
-Level "owner" disables sharing on the app, so only the workspace owner can access it.
-Level "authenticated" shares the app with all authenticated users.
-Level "public" shares it with any user, including unauthenticated users.
+- `share` (String) Determines the level which the application is shared at.
+Valid levels are `"owner"` (default), `"authenticated"` and `"public"`.
+Level `"owner"` disables sharing on the app, so only the workspace owner can access it.
+Level `"authenticated"` shares the app with all authenticated users.
+Level `"public"` shares it with any user, including unauthenticated users.
 Permitted application sharing levels can be configured site-wide via a flag on `coder server` (Enterprise only).
 - `subdomain` (Boolean) Determines whether the app will be accessed via it's own subdomain or whether it will be accessed via a path on Coder.
-If wildcards have not been setup by the administrator then apps with "subdomain" set to true will not be accessible.
-Defaults to false.
+If wildcards have not been setup by the administrator then apps with `subdomain` set to `true` will not be accessible.
+Defaults to `false`.
-- `url` (String) An external url if "external=true" or a URL to be proxied to from inside the workspace.
-This should be of the form "http://localhost:PORT[/SUBPATH]".
-Either "command" or "url" may be specified, but not both.
+- `url` (String) An external url if `external=true` or a URL to be proxied to from inside the workspace.
+This should be of the form `http://localhost:PORT[/SUBPATH]`.
+Either `command` or `url` may be specified, but not both.

 ### Read-Only